Inside The Horrific Stories Of 11 American Serial Killers, From The ‘Beast Of Chicago’ To ‘Hell’s Belle’

 Belle Gunness

 Born in Selbu, Norway, in 1859, Gunness longed to move to the United States and achieve her American Dream.
-She immigrated to the United States in 1881 and began scheming.
+She immigrated to the U.S. in 1881 and promptly began scheming, with others oblivious to her nefarious intentions.

-From an outsider’s perspective, it seemed like disaster and tragedy befell Gunness more than usual.
-But all of the “accidents” were carefully and brutally orchestrated by Gunness so she could make money off insurance claims.
+From an outsider’s perspective, it often seemed like disaster and tragedy befell Gunness, as many of her loved ones seemed to drop dead with little warning.
+But many of her “accidents” were carefully and brutally orchestrated by Gunness so she could make money off insurance claims.

 She began to kill around 1893 after she married her first husband, Mads Sorenson.
-They opened up a store together and had four children and one foster child.
+They opened up a store together and had four children and one foster child, and they seemed to encounter a lot of bad luck.

 First, the couple’s business burned down.
 Next, two of her children abruptly died from acute colitis.
 Acute colitis and strychnine poisoning share symptoms — but this coincidence did not raise any red flags.

-Next, her husband died under suspicious circumstances on the very day that his two life insurance policies overlapped, and Gunness got double the payload.
+Next, her husband died under suspicious circumstances on the day his two life insurance policies overlapped, and Gunness got double the payload.

 Gunness then moved her family to LaPorte, Indiana, and bought a 42-acre farm, which she burned down a piece of in order to collect more money.

-She eventually married Peter Gunness, who added two daughters from his previous marriage to the household.
-When one child died under mysterious circumstances, Peter grew suspicious and sent his eldest daughter to stay with relatives.
-This ended up being a smart decision; she was the only child to survive Gunness’s bloodshed.
+She eventually married a man named Peter, who added two daughters from his previous marriage to the household.
+When one child died under mysterious circumstances, Peter became suspicious and ended up sending his eldest daughter to stay with other relatives.
+This ended up being a smart decision, as she was the only child to survive Gunness’ bloodshed.

-Shortly after, Peter himself was killed when a meat grinder fell on his head in their kitchen.
-Gunness collected his life insurance policy and later gave birth to their son.
+Shortly after, Peter himself was killed when a meat grinder purportedly fell on his head in the family’s kitchen.
+Gunness promptly collected his life insurance policy and later gave birth to the couple’s son.

-According to Jack Rosewood, author of Hell’s Princess: The Mystery of Belle Gunness, Butcher of Men, Gunness was brutal in her treatment of her victims’ bodies.
-She would often chop them up like farm animals and bury them in her backyard.
+According to Jack Rosewood, the author of Hell’s Princess: The Mystery of Belle Gunness, Butcher of Men, Gunness treated her victims’ bodies brutally.
+She would often chop them up and bury them in her backyard.

-In 1908, Gunness’s luck seemingly ran out.
-Her farmhouse burned to the ground, and the bodies of her remaining three children were found in the wreckage alongside a headless body believed to be Gunness’s.
+In 1908, Gunness’ luck seemingly ran out for good.
+Her farmhouse burned to the ground, and the bodies of her remaining three children were found in the wreckage, alongside a headless body believed to be Gunness’.

-The brother of one of Gunness’s victims had come to town to investigate his sibling’s disappearance, and he urged police to investigate the burned farm’s grounds.
-On searching the property, authorities found the bodies of forty men and children.
+During that same time, the brother of one of Gunness’ victims had come to town to investigate his sibling’s disappearance, and he urged the police to closely examine the burned farmhouse.
+Upon searching the property, authorities found the bodies of numerous men and children.

 author